How Does Travel Nursing Work? Frequently Asked Questions

 - For the next job, tell the recruiter which jobs to apply for.
 You can also request an extension from your current hospital if you like your current assignment.

-As you can see, travel nursing agencies put in most of the work with getting you hired and into a job you want, so the process should be low stress for you.
+As you can see, travel nursing agencies do most of the work to place you in a new role.

-If you have not yet pursued a BSN degree, but you have 60 college credits or you have another bachelor’s degree, then reach out to us at Concordia St. Paul today.
+If you have 60 college credits or hold a non-nursing bachelor’s degree, reach out to us at Concordia St. Paul today.
 We will help you get started on your path to a BSN.

 With our ABSN program, you can graduate and get started with travel nursing in just a few years.
-With us, you can earn a BSN in 16 months, plus we have three start dates each year so you can make the most of your time.
+With us, you can earn a BSN in 16 months.
+We have three start dates each year, so you can make the most of your time.